hub21team/python-curriculum-2021/module_1/2_conditionals/README.md

   ```
   ### Idea 2 (using booleans)

-  Another idea is to create a boolean variable, which is equal to `True` if the numbers are equal, and equal to `False` when the numbers are not equal.
-When we print the boolean variable, we will know if they were equal or not by printing only 1 variable instead of 2. **But how do we check if two variables are equal ?**.
-We can use the comparison operators.
   ```python
   x = int(input("Please enter the first number.")) y = int(input("Please enter the second number."))